 Critically important to save your hide: negotiation should only commence after the creative message has been formed and tested.
 Media works.
 If it didn’t, it would be out of business.
 What doesn’t work is poor creative no matter what media is employed or how much you spend.

 Here are just five of the negotiation techniques we use to lower your costs instantly.
 I’ll use radio as an example, but these techniques apply to most all media in any situation:

-7. Click here to fill out a brief survey, and receive a free advertising analysis.
+Click here to contact us and receive a free advertising analysis.

 Or, call now for a free analysis.
 (615) 646-9636